 Sometimes the bees leave in a large group that looks like a swarm.
 At other times, the bees leave in smaller groups over a number of days.
 They may even leave one at a time.

-Absconding is another of those honey bee behaviors that isn’t completely understood, but we can draw some conclusions based on repeated observations.
+Absconding is another of those honey bee behaviors that is not completely understood, but we can draw some conclusions based on repeated observations.
 Usually at least one of the following conditions exists in a hive before a colony absconds in the fall:

 - There is a severe nectar dearth resulting in a shortage of stored food

-- There has been excessive disturbance from interlopers such as skunks or beekeepers
+- There has been excessive disturbance from interlopers such as skunks, beekeepers, or even consistent noise

 - The hive is extremely hot due to the weather or severe overcrowding

 In general, the environmental conditions in the hive became too stressful for the bees.
 Somehow they sensed they had little chance of surviving in the present circumstances and decided to leave.

 Absconding is a process